 Adaptive Pants – completely open up in the back to allow you to get dressed while seated.
 Legs are inserted into the pant legs from a seated position and drawn up to the inner thigh.
 Caregivers simply snap the generous back overlap in place, providing complete coverage and discretion.
 Assisted disrobing is just as easy.
 The person has been effortlessly dressed by the caregiver from a seated position with no weight-bearing required!

 Arthritis, lowered hand dexterity and partial paralysis can make buttons, small openings and laces impossible!
-Hidden velcro brand fasteners/easy touch closures in adaptive apparel can make garments and footwear comfortable and functional for the wearer.
+Hidden fasteners/easy touch closures in adaptive apparel can make garments and footwear comfortable and functional for the wearer.
 In addition, elasticized waists make it easy to pull on garments when challenged by lowered hand dexterity